parthvachhani/alfresco_samples/README.md

 This project contains sample webscript to provision Read access to user on a specific node.
-Please note this is a quick and dirty coding(No exception handling,no loggers erc..)
+Please note this is a quick and dirty coding(No exception handling,no loggers etc..)

+/* ------ Web script takes 2 arguments ------- */
+user=UserName of the user to whom access should be provided node=NodeRef of the node on which the access should be provided

 /* --------- Files used in the poject ----------- */